 My 10 Favorite Plastic Free Athletic Clothing Brands

 Tentree is a brand fully dedicated to bettering the environment.
 To start, their clothing is made from natural materials like cotton, hemp, and a unique product called Tencel, a fiber made from wood pulp.
 If you still miss your polyester, Tentree also offers polyester clothing made from recycled plastic instead of new plastic, which cuts down on pollution.
-I love the feel and cut of the Peru Embroidered Llama T-Shirt.
+I love the cozy feel and cut of the pullover hoody.

 Tentree also used their clothing sales as a way to fund their other environmental mission: planting trees.
 The company’s name comes from its policy that for every purchase customers make, they plant ten new trees.